RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade-(App-Injection-and-Second-3DS).md

 Your DSiWare's save will be backed up before getting replaced by the hacked save.
 {: .notice--info}

-For whatever reason, the soft brick described in [9.2.0 Downgrade](9.2.0-downgrade) is only common with users that use the [slowhax method](dsiware-downgrade-(save-injection)) of DSiWare Downgrade.
-As such, users of this page are not instructed to format their device.
-{: .notice--info}

 {% capture notice-4 %}
 This exploit requires you to [System Transfer](http://en-americas-support.nintendo.com/app/answers/detail/a_id/13996/) from a CFW 3DS to a stock 3DS as part of the steps.
 System Transfers will work in the following directions *only*:
   + New 3DS -> New 3DS